-Standard 7a: All buildings shall have a ground floor whose primary entrance is oriented towards the main commercial street.
+Standard 7a: All buildings shall have a ground floor whose primary entrance is oriented towards Lincoln Boulevard or Manchester Avenue, even if other pedestrian entrances are provided.
 This may include entrances accessed through courtyards, arcades, or forecourts abutting the main commercial street.
+[Q]

 Standard 7b: Secondary entrances may be provided on the intersecting street and to the rear in addition to entrances provided along the main commercial street.
-The intersecting street entrance shall be permitted not more than 40 feet from the lot line abutting the street if the lot is adjacent or abutting a residential zone.
+The intersecting street entrance should be permitted not more than 40 feet from the lot line abutting the street if the lot is adjacent or abutting a residential zone.

 Standard 7c: Building entrances should be recessed and defined by distinct architectural treatments, including: variation in materials, lighting, awnings, textured paving, attractive signage, and planters.
-Refer to Sections 12 and 13 for planters and landscaping and Sections 14 through 20 for Signage.